ubc-library/geodisy/Documentation/userguides/FAQ.md

 ### Does Geodisy contain restricted data?

 Geodisy only uses datasets that are open access.
 Datasets with any kind of restrictions are not included.
-Because Dataverse does not provide functionility for embargoed data, datasets with embargo restrictions are also not included.
+Because Dataverse does not provide functionality for embargoed data, datasets with embargo restrictions are also not included.

 ### What is the ISO 19139 metadata link?